aflashyrhetoric/aflashyrhetoric.github.io/content/posts/tooling-101.md

 npm start
 ```

 When I was learning, I would do this over and over without an understanding of what was happening.
+I was uncomfortable letting tools "do the magic" for me while I was in the dark.

+I hope this guide serves as a helpful primer for those who are like me.

 ---